Girls Behind Bars

 Girls Behind Bars (Mädchen hinter Gittern) is a 1949 West German drama film directed by Alfred Braun and starring Petra Peters, Richard Häussler and Edelweiß Malchin.

-It was made at the Tempelhof Studios in Berlin.
+It was made at the Tempelhof Studios in West Berlin.
 The film's sets were designed by the art director Willi Herrmann.
+The film was remade as the 1965 film of the same title directed by Rudolf Zehetgruber.